Dario-Lloshi-Development-LLC/NurMakkah/docs/HYBRID_BUILD_ORCHESTRATION_STRATEGY.md

 ## Overview

-This document outlines the detailed strategy for migrating the `hajj-app` project to a hybrid build orchestration system, utilizing **Turborepo** as the primary monorepo orchestrator and **Melos** for Flutter-specific management.
+This document outlines the detailed strategy for migrating the `nur_makkah-app` project to a hybrid build orchestration system, utilizing **Turborepo** as the primary monorepo orchestrator and **Melos** for Flutter-specific management.
 This approach aims to streamline the build process for both React Native and Flutter applications within the monorepo, providing a unified workflow and optimized performance without replacing the underlying native build systems (Gradle/Xcode).

 ## Phase 1: Monorepo Setup with Turborepo